-Trust in those working in the health facilities emerged as one of the reasons people have attended.
+Throughout, trust in those working in the health facilities emerged as one of the reasons people have attended.
 One woman described how she was comfortable allowing their family members attend the health facilities, but that this was because she knew the staff in the facility, and that "she would refuse any vaccination campaign from medical staff that she is not familiar with".
+Across all rounds of data collection respondents spoke positively of their interactions with staff at the health facilities.

-The qualitative responses are in line with earlier analysis undertaken on data from Sierra Leone's HMIS (Health Management Information System) in Concern's four programme areas.
+The reluctance to attend facilities in the earlier part of the pandemic are consistent with figures produced from Sierra Leone's HMIS (Health Management Information System) in Concern's four programme areas.
 This showed attendance at health facilities for a variety of services in March and April to be considerably below the average for the same months in the previous two years, this is despite the January and February figures being above the average for 2018 and 2019.
 For Ante Natal Care (ANC1), this figure was 8% below last years, for facility deliveries it was 12% lower, for Post Natal Care (PNC1) it was 21% lower and for measles vaccinations it was 30% lower in April, and 14% lower in March.